This guide covers responses fromDocumentation Index

 | Evidence tag | What it means |

-recent_dispense | A dispense was recorded within the last 90 days |
+recent_dispense | A dispense was recorded recently |

-active_order | A MedicationRequest is status=active and authored within 180 days |
+active_order | A MedicationRequest is status=active and was authored recently |

 self_reported_active | Patient-reported MedicationStatement with reported=true |